FAQs

 May I choose a mentor who is not currently on the approved list of mentors for the NLTP but is going to apply?

-Yes, but it takes approximately 6-8 weeks for a prospective attorney mentor to apply and receive approval which may not be soon enough to mentor you.
+Yes, but it takes approximately 3 months for a prospective attorney mentor to apply and receive approval which may not be soon enough to mentor you.
 The Utah State Bar Committee on New Lawyer Training needs adequate time to review the prospective mentor's request, so if you plan to ask a lawyer to apply to be your mentor ask the lawyer to submit their Profile well in advance of your enrollment deadline.
 You should have an alternate approved mentor in mind.
 Keep in mind that a delay in choosing an approved mentor may put you behind in completing all NLTP requirements by the deadline.

 What is the Initial Meeting with my mentor, and what is the deadline to complete it?